Aramara

 The locality is traversed by the Maryborough–Biggenden Road, which provides road access to Maryborough to the east and Biggenden to the west, each approximately 30 to 35 minutes away by car.
 Aramara was once served by a railway siding on the former Mungar Junction to Monto line, established in 1889, though the line officially closed in 2012.
 The Our Lady of the Way Catholic Church, consecrated in 1950 and listed on the Fraser Coast Regional Council Local Heritage Register, stands as a significant landmark and reminder of the locality's pastoral settlement history.
 There are no schools within Aramara; the nearest primary school is Brooweena State School in the neighbouring locality of Brooweena.
 A solar farm has been approved in the North Aramara area, pointing to the region's gradual transition toward renewable energy infrastructure.

-Aramara falls under postcode 4620 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Maryborough electorate.
+Aramara falls under postcode 4620 and is governed by the Fraser Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Capricornia, while state elections fall under the Maryborough electorate.

 📍 Location